of Arlington Food Bank

 Look for the Brown Barrels!

-Dozens of participating businesses are committed to helping end hunger in our community and making it easier for you to help.
-Bring your non-perishables/toiletries/pet food/baby products to these amazing local businesses to help us end hunger in the great Stillaguamish Valley!
+Local businesses are committed to helping fight hunger in our community and making it easier for you to help.
+Bring your non-perishables/toiletries/pet food/baby products, etc. to these amazing local businesses to help us end hunger in the greater Stillaguamish Valley.

 A few important things to remember: